Elections in Hungary

 The prime minister-elect wants to implement a two-term limit and assures that Viktor Orbán will never be prime minister again

-Special correspondent to BudapestFlanked by eighteen Hungarian flags and two from the European Union, the winner of the legislative elections in Hungary, Péter Magyar, has accused Viktor Orbán's government of destroying documents.
-In his first press conference, in which he outlined the broad strokes of the future government, the future prime minister lamented that Hungary will not have a normal transition: "There were rumors that the Foreign Minister, Péter Szijjártó, had disappeared.
+Special correspondent to BudapestShielded by eighteen Hungarian flags and two from the European Union, the winner of the legislative elections in Hungary, Péter Magyar, has accused Viktor Orbán's government of destroying documents.
+In his first press conference, in which he outlined the broad strokes of the future government, the future prime minister lamented that Hungary would not have a normal transition: "There were rumors that the Minister of Foreign Affairs, Péter Szijjártó, had disappeared.
 But I have just been informed that he has reappeared and that he is currently at the ministry and is destroying documents," he denounced.
-And he detailed that they received the information from someone inside the ministry.
-"We know they have been destroying documents, as in the communist era," he criticized.
-Doubtless, there must be compromising documentation on the walls of the Hungarian chancellery.
-"There are many things we don't know: international treaties, confidential government decrees, classified documents that they have signed and that we have no idea what they are...", Magyar told the press.
+He detailed that they received the information from someone inside the ministry.
+"We know that they have been destroying documents, as in the communist era," he criticized.
+Undoubtedly, there must be compromising documentation on the walls of the Hungarian chancellery.
+"There are many things we don't know: international treaties, confidential government decrees, classified documents that they have signed and of which we have no idea what they are..."
+Magyar told the press.

-The leader who has managed to unseat Orbán after 16 years in power has wanted to send a clear message to Brussels: "Hungary will be a constructive partner."
+The leader who has managed to oust Orbán after 16 years in power wanted to send a clear message to Brussels: "Hungary will be a constructive partner."
 "We want to make Europe's voice stronger," he added.
-The leader of the Tisza party, which on Sunday achieved a two-thirds majority in the Hungarian Parliament, has conveyed a generally conciliatory tone, except with the current prime minister, Viktor Orbán, and the "mafia puppets."
+The leader of the Tisza party, which this Sunday achieved a two-thirds majority in the Hungarian Parliament, conveyed a generally conciliatory tone, except towards the current prime minister, Viktor Orbán, and the "mafia puppets".

 Cargando